madMAx43v3r/mmx-node/README.md

 To show some known peers: `mmx node get peers [count]`

+To check on farm: `mmx farm info`

+To get total space in bytes: `mmx farm get space`

+To show plot directories: `mmx farm get dirs`

 ## Running a Node

 First perform the installation and setup steps below.